A Gnome Named Gnorm: Release

-The release of A Gnome Named Gnorm coincided with the bankruptcy and eventual sale of Vestron Video, which would cause the film to be sporadically released in different markets over the next several years.
-Vestron could not find a buyer and so the company itself released the film as Upworld direct-to-video in the United Kingdom in the fall of 1990.
-In November 1990 Vestron also filed for bankruptcy protection, and the film saw no further release that year.
+The release of A Gnome Named Gnorm coincided with the bankruptcy and eventual sale of Vestron Video, and the film appeared sporadically in different markets over the next several years.
+Vestron could not find a buyer and so the company itself released the film as Upworld direct-to-video in the United Kingdom in late 1990.
+In November 1990 Vestron also filed for bankruptcy protection.

 Carolco acquired rights to the film and entered distribution discussions with New Line Cinema, although reported release dates would be continually pushed back.
 Summer 1991, February 1992, April 1992, and November 1992 were all reported as potential release dates.
 None of these release dates were met, and neither Carolco nor New Line would be involved in the film's later releases.

-Newspapers continued to report on Gnorm as an upcoming release.
-During this time, the film's actors discussed Gnorm but were ambivalent about its success.
+During this distribution limbo, actors connected with the film discussed it in uncertain terms.
 Hall described the film as Beverly Hills Cop meets E.T. "if it works.
 If it doesn't, it's Howard the Duck."
 Mark Harelik, who plays a detective in the film, seemed to believe the film would not be released at all, stating in February 1992 "You'll never see that one."

-Eventually, the film had a limited theatrical release, with theaters in California and Florida showing what was now called A Gnome Named Gnorm on November 5, 1993.
+Eventually, the film had a limited theatrical release, with theaters in California and Florida showing what was now called A Gnome Named Gnorm in early November 1993.
 (Note: Because the film only had a limited release, some sources erroneously state it was never shown in theaters.)
 The film was released under the production company Lightning Pictures (a label of the now-defunct Vestron) alongside Interscope Communications and Trilogy Entertainment Group.
 PolyGram distributed the film.

-Gnorm was released on VHS on April 20, 1994.
+Gnorm was released on VHS in April 1994.
 In 2003, Lionsgate acquired the rights to Vestron's catalog.
-In 2025, Gnorm is widely available on digital streaming platforms.
+As of 2026, Gnorm is available through digital streaming platforms.

 Reception

-The film received mixed reviews initially but its reputation declined throughout its staggered release.
-In its UK Upworld release, critics stated that the plot was typical for the era, comparing it to then-recent creature-focused films like E.T. and Gremlins.
+The film received mixed reviews initially.
+In its UK Upworld release, critics stated that the plot was typical for the era, and one reviewer compared it to then-recent creature-focused films like E.T. and Gremlins.
 Opinions were split, however, on the film's quality: some critics called the film a family-friendly success and others believed the film "doesn't come together."

 American critics gave the 1993 release much harsher reviews.
 The film was considered an awkward and "peculiar" combination of elements intended for both children and adults.
-One reviewer gave Gnorm an F grade, calling the Gnorm character "gross" and "ugly" and deriding the ostensibly family-oriented film for its use of profanity and sexual language.
+One reviewer gave Gnorm an F grade, calling the Gnorm character "gross" and "ugly" and deriding the family-oriented film for its use of profanity and sexual language.